rex-en-abyme/NRI/README.md

   * Pedagogical hierarchy
     ...and more

-We have simplifed this problem so that you can actually get something done in a few hours.
+We have simplified this problem so that you can actually get something done in a few hours.

 ## Ruby Take-Home Challenge